Rickard Rakell Game Preview: Penguins vs. Islanders

-Rickard Rakell and the Pittsburgh Penguins will be in action on Wednesday at 7:30 PM ET, and they'll be up against the New York Islanders.
-If you'd like to wager on Rakell's prop bets, we've got lots of information to help you.
+Rickard Rakell and the Pittsburgh Penguins will play on Sunday at 6:00 PM ET, and they'll be facing the New York Islanders.
+Prop bets for Rakell in that upcoming Penguins-Islanders game are available, so check out our stats to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.